acrognale/dotfiles/README.md

 dotfiles
 ========

 Just my collection of dot files.
+My dotfiles tend to be heavily derived from others' work.